 8) Read About Other Successful People

 Analyzing the life of the greatest men in history and nowadays is a great habit.
-In our article 7 Habits of highly successful people, we mention that most of these people faced some pretty significant hurdles along the way.
+In our article "30 Strategic Leadership Lessons: A Guide from Great Leaders", we mention that most of these people faced some pretty significant hurdles along the way.

 Henry Ford failed and went broke five times before successfully developing and manufacturing the first automobile that much middle-class Americans could afford.